Actualizado

 Child (Weighing ≥14 to <25 kg)

-• Limited data currently exist on the appropriate dose of Genvoya in children ≥14 kg to <25 kg.
-Studies are being conducted to assess the safety and efficacy of a low-dose tablet with EVG 90 mg/COBI 90 mg/FTC 120 mg/TAF 6 mg.
+• Limited data are available on the dose of Genvoya in children with weight ≥14 kg to <25 kg.
+A study is being conducted to assess the safety and efficacy of an investigational low-dose tablet with EVG 90 mg/cobicistat (COBI) 90 mg/FTC 120 mg/TAF 6 mg.

 Child and Adolescent (Weighing ≥25 kg) and Adult Dose

-• One tablet once daily with food in antiretroviral therapy (ART)-naive patients.
-This dose of Genvoya also can be used to replace the current antiretroviral (ARV) regimen in patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ART regimen for at least 6 months with no history of treatment failure and no known mutations associated with resistance to the individual components of Genvoya.
+• One tablet once daily with food in antiretroviral therapy (ART)–naive or treatment-experienced patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ART regimen for at least 6 months with no history of treatment failure and no known mutations associated with resistance to the individual components of Genvoya.

 [Stribild] Elvitegravir/Cobicistat/Emtricitabine/Tenofovir Disoproxil Fumarate (EVG/c/FTC/TDF)

-• One tablet once daily with food in ART-naive patients.
-This dose of Stribild also can be used to replace the current ARV regimen in patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ART regimen for at least 6 months with no history of treatment failure and no known mutations associated with resistance to the individual components of Stribild.
+One tablet once daily with food in ART-naive or treatment-experienced patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ART regimen for at least 6 months with no history of treatment failure and no known mutations associated with resistance to the individual components of Stribild.

 Genvoya- and Stribild-Associated Adverse Events